Roger Aldag

-Roger Aldag (born October 6, 1953) is a former Canadian football offensive lineman who played for the Saskatchewan Roughriders from 1976 through 1992.
-He was part of the Grey Cup championship-winning Saskatchewan Roughriders in 1989.
+Roger Aldag (born October 6, 1953) is a Canadian former professional football offensive lineman who played for the Saskatchewan Roughriders of the Canadian Football League (CFL) from 1976 through 1992.
+He was part of the Grey Cup championship-winning Roughriders in 1989.
 Aldag currently holds the Roughrider record for games played with 271 regular season games and 5 play-off games.

-Aldag played for the Regina Rams in the Canadian Junior Football League from 1972–1975, during which time the Rams won two National Junior Football Championships (1973 and 1975).
+Aldag played for the Regina Rams in the Canadian Junior Football League from 1972 to 1975, during which time the Rams won two National Junior Football Championships (1973 and 1975).
 He was twice named the Rams Most Valuable Player.

-During Aldag's time as a member of the Saskatchewan Roughriders, he was named to the CFL's Western All-Star team 8 times.
+During Aldag's time as a member of the Roughriders, he was named to the CFL's Western All-Star team 8 times.
 He twice received the Schenley Award as the CFL's Outstanding Offensive Lineman.
 He was also awarded the Mack Truck "Bulldog" award four times.
 The Mack Truck "Bulldog" award is voted on by opposing players.

 Aldag was inducted into the Roughrider Plaza of Honour in 1993.
 He is a member of the Canadian Football Hall of Fame.
 His jersey #44 was retired by the team, making him one of only eight players so honoured.
 He was inducted into the Saskatchewan Sports Hall of Fame in 2006.
 Aldag was voted one of the CFL's top 50 players (#32) in a poll conducted by Canadian sports network TSN.